 We can look forward to spending today and tonight in historic Mostar.
 Set on the banks of the Neretva River, this is the largest and most important city in the Herzegovina region.
-Also, one of the most beautiful towns in the entire country, this UNESCO World Heritage Site is divided by the Neretva, with Croats on one side and Muslims on the other, reflecting its rich cultural heritage.
+Also, one of the most

 Founded by the Turks during the 15th century and expanded by the Habsburgs 300 years later, the town and its historic old bridge (the Stari Most) were badly damaged during the Balkan conflict of the early 1990s.
 The old Ottoman bridge was rebuilt after the war and much of the old city has also been restored to its former glory.
 The five year-long programme of reconstruction went a long way to restoring peace to this shattered region, with international and ethnic co-operation helping to rebuild cultural as well as historic bridges.